The $2.5m deal will allow Allocations to implement Lumen's accounting tools into the platformRead more...

 "We are launching WealthyPlanet to solve some of the biggest issues faced by everyday Canadians and Canadian families.
 We are solving these with a simple-to-use construct for a trackable financial and life plan, to provide piece-of-mind and direction to future decisions," John Podlewski, founder and CEO of WealthyPlanet, told VatorNews.

-On Tuesday, the company announced that it raised an undisclosed amount seed funding round from Mercanti Management.
-With this funding, WealthyPlanet has now raised over $600,000 from founders, friends & family and angel investors.
+On Tuesday, the company announced that it raised an undisclosed amount seed funding round from Mercanti Management, bring its total raised from founders, friends & family and angel investors to over $600,000.

 "We are targeting the mid-market and upper mid-market that have not had access to an easy-to-use and holistic, free online financial planning tool before.
 Usually they would be married, have families or hoping to start families, and own or hope to own their own home," he told me.